orphanlol/school-cheats/README.md

 # Miscellaneous
 ## Proxies
 Proxies bypass the filter and allow you to view most pages.
 Some pages may be blocked.
+Note: I did not make these, so they may log your personal information that you enter onto them.
+Use at your own risk.
 ### [Holy Unblocker](https://mxrdlup.org)
 Cool unblocker, can be a bit laggy (works at school, doesn't work at home*)
 ### [Rammerhead](https://achievementnetwork.ga/)